CLICK HERE to find your Regional Coordinator.

 We encourage you to your reach out to your RC or LC at the first sign of trouble.
 We want to help meet your needs as a facilitator so that you can maintain your own lifestyle balance AND to make sure anyone who wants to attend a SMART Recovery meeting has one in their area.
 The earlier you reach out, the sooner we can work with you to avoid having to place a meeting on hiatus or cancel it altogether.

-If you cannot reach your RC, please contact our Volunteer Support Manager, Melina Gilbert, at [email protected].
+If you cannot reach your RC, please contact our Director of Meetings and Volunteers, Melina Gilbert, at [email protected].

 Become a Regional Coordinator